 - the maximum annual rate less any reduction from the parental income test or the maintenance income test, or

 - the level of annual boarding costs for the student that’s more than the Basic Boarding Allowance amount

 Types of income tested

-The parental income test uses parents' or guardians' combined taxable and other income for the tax year prior to the student's study year.
+The parental income test uses parents' or guardians' combined taxable and other income for the tax year prior to the child's study year.
 We call this the base tax year.
-For example, if the student starts studying in 2017, we use the combined parental income for the 2015-16 tax year.

 Parental income includes: